tddixon0/CFA_Hash_Menu/README.md

 Have somewhere to ask if you have discount.

 Are you employee?
 Yes, then ask for ID number.
 No continue with order taking.

+##TONIGHT
+Employee login
+Make Hashing work
+Cart (Add all the items up to print out a final total) GUI